About Kystriksveien Waterfalls

-The Kystriksveien Waterfalls cover the Gildeskal Municipality in the north, the Meløy Municipality in the middle, and the Rødøy Municipality to the south.
+The Kystriksveien Waterfalls cover the Gildeskal Municipality in the north, the Meløy Municipality in the middle, and the Rødøy Municipality to the south in Nordland County, Norway.
 For information or inquiries about the area as well as current conditions, visit each municipality’s websites here, here, and here.

 You can route to each of these towns pretty readily using software like GoogleMaps.

 For geographic context, Bodø was 53km (under 1 hour drive) west of Fauske, 228km (over 3 hours drive via the E6) north of Mo i Rana, 300km (under 5 hours drive) south of Narvik, 473km (under 7 hours drive via the E6) north of Brønnøysund, and 585km (about 8 hours drive via the E6) north of Steinkjer.